sabotrax/Morgoth/README.md

 When asked for a keyword, ~whatis is displaying the keyword and its factoids.
 When used with --ksearch or a hashtag, it's showing keywords only.

---verbose - Display also creating user and creation time.
+--verbose - Also show alias, creator and timestamp.

 --ksearch - Search for keywords. %-wildcards are implicit, so 'string' is '%string%', but '%string' or 'string%' are different.